-- Rhode Island, Oklahoma and West Virginia top in nation for worst road infrastructure.
+- Rhode Island, Oklahoma and West Virginia top the nation for worst road infrastructure.

-- Tennessee, Georgia and Florida best in nation for road infrastructure.
+- Tennessee, Georgia and Florida are best in the nation for road infrastructure.

-- Top 10 states with the worst infrastructure costs drivers an annual average of $752 from poor road conditions.
+- Poor road conditions cost drivers in the top 10 states with the worst infrastructure an annual average of $752.

-- Top 5 states with the worst infrastructure spend below the national average of 30% on road repairs.
+- Top five states with the worst infrastructure spend below the national average of 30% on road repairs.

 The nation's infrastructure is frequently talked about at political campaign rallies.
 The promise of better roads, funding and jobs created from infrastructure projects are key ticket items.
-They’re right about the nation needing infrastructure improvements: a Federal Highway Administration reports show 61% of the country’s highways are in fair to poor condition.
-Transportation for America estimates a cost of $231 billion a year to keep our existing road network in acceptable repair.
+They’re right about the nation needing infrastructure improvements: A Federal Highway Administration (FHA) report shows 61% of the country’s highways are in fair to poor condition.
+Transportation for America estimates a cost of $231 billion a year to adequately maintain our existing road network.

 Maintaining quality roads in a given state is a matter of priority and delegation of funds.
 While analyzing FHA data, we found a correlation between states that use funds to maintain roads and states that rank well overall for road infrastructure.
 States with poor road infrastructure had higher costs per driver and typically poor road conditions across the board.

-We here at QuoteWizard analyzed Federal Highway Administration data to rank states on overall quality of road infrastructure.
+We here at QuoteWizard analyzed FHA data to rank states on overall quality of road infrastructure.
 Rankings are a composite score based on a state’s rating in: